cgeo/cgeo/README.md

 1. copy `./main/templates/private.properties` to `./main/`
 2. edit `private.properties` (see comments in the file)
 3. copy `./main/templates/local.properties` to `./main/`
+3. copy `./main/templates/local.properties` to `./tests/`
 4. edit `local.properties` (see comments in the file)
 5. copy `./main/templates/mapsapikey.xml` to `./main/res/values/`
 6. edit `./main/res/values/mapsapikey.xml` and insert your Maps API key (see comments in the file)

 ### Building with Ant ###

-Run one of the following commands in `./`
+Run one of the following commands in `./main`

     ant help
     ant clean